picodata/genin/README.md

   - server-4
 ```

-To perform an `upgrade` based on `state` (that is, based on a previous `upgrade`), you can:
+To perform a `state`-based `upgrade` (based on a previous `upgrade`), you can:
-- Pass the path to the file with the state to the `--old` argument.
+- Provide the location of the state file for the `--old` argument.
   ```shell
   genin upgrade --old .geninstate/14a3a6c82ec93b6a7e87bc09e086e42cdbca97c5ed158624054265e30036cbeb.gz --new cluster-new-new.genin.yml
   ```
-- Replace `--old` argument with `--from-latest-state`.
+- Replace the `--old` argument with `--from-latest-state`.
   ```shell
   genin upgrade --from-latest-state --new cluster-new-new.genin.yml
   ```

 Also, in some cases it may be convenient to save the entire `geninstate` somewhere in one
 directory.
 This can be done with the `--state-dir` argument or by setting the `GENIN_STATE_DIR`
 environment variable.

-The `--export-state` argument can be useful for keeping the upgrade state under some by another
+The `--export-state` argument can be useful for keeping the upgrade state under another name.
-name.

 ## Building from sources